I think you will agree when I say:

 Contrary to popular opinion, military schools are not reform schools where kids in trouble with the law are sent to be straightened out.
 In fact, at our school, those individuals are quickly weeded from the applicant pool.
 Most military school students are normal teens each with a unique reason for attending.
 There are a few broad categories of students.
 Some are the classic underachiever – smart but not getting good grades.
 Others need a change in their environment either because of stress in the home, toxic friends or a negative culture at their current school.
 Rarer, but present, are those students who desire a military career and see military school as a stepping stone toward acceptance to one of the military academies like West Point.
 All have one thing in common, they (or their parents) recognized that they could be better or do better.

-What are the primary benefits of military school?
+What are the primary benefits of a military school?

 In terms of education, military schools are not that different from traditional high schools.
 The curriculum and courses are the same.
 The teachers are certified by the state.
 The schools are accredited by the same regional agencies.
 What differs are the institutional values and culture.
 The military ethos enshrines character, tradition, duty, self-discipline, selflessness, hard work and the development of the individual.
 Private military schools take those values and apply them to the school setting.
 Student life centers upon high expectations, teamwork and the achievement of goals which then drives the individual’s development.